Willens Typesetting Building/

 A few years ago, I gave a walking tour of the Art Deco architecture in Miami Beach.
 At the time, I thought that if you really wanted to appreciate a marvelous collection of the accomplishments of Art Deco designers, you had to walk through the neighborhood of Miami Beach south of Lincoln Road.
 I knew that Art Deco was extremely well represented in Detroit’s Guardian Building and in the Fisher Building but I knew little about other Art Deco structures in Detroit.

 The building you see is included in this website to illustrate that you can find spectacular Art Deco structures throughout Detroit.
 I believe that this edifice was built for one or more typesetting firms, including Willens Typesetting, but I am not certain.
-I do not know the name of the architect or the exact date of construction.
-Nor do I know when the typesetting firms moved away or who replaced them.
+I do not know when the typesetting firms moved away or who replaced them.
 Most recently, I believe the building has been used for offices.
 If you know much about this building, please send me a message at: renf@umich.edu.
-A weekly newspaper, The Detroit Saturday Night News, was published from about 1907 to
+A weekly newspaper, The Detroit Saturday Night News, was published from about 1907 to the late 1930s in Detroit.
+For some years, I think that it was published at this location so the building may be known to some by the name of that publication.

 Architectural style: Art Deco